thealk/personal_website/content/home/about.md

 # About me

-I am an Assistant Professor in the [Communicative Disorders and Sciences department](https://arts-sciences.buffalo.edu/cds.html) at the [University at Buffalo](https://www.buffalo.edu/).
+Hi! :wave: I am an Assistant Professor in the [Communicative Disorders and Sciences department](https://arts-sciences.buffalo.edu/cds.html) at the [University at Buffalo](https://www.buffalo.edu/).
 I completed[^1] a [combined MClSc/PhD](http://www.uwo.ca/fhs/csd/programs/combined.html) in Communication Sciences & Disorders (Speech-Language Pathology) at [Western University](http://uwo.ca/) in London, Ontario.
 My research focuses on describing the acoustic-phonetic characteristics of dysarthria, a group of motor speech disorders.
 In particular, I am interested in how changes in the acoustic speech signal modulate *speech intelligibility*, that is, how understandable one's speech is to a typical listener.
 Informed by my background in linguistics and speech acoustics, my research can broadly be categorized into three themes:

 1. Understanding variable and adverse treatment effects on speech intelligibility